 The Most Important Thing

-But the first and most important thing is to read the Bible in a regular, systematic way.
+But the most important thing is to read the Bible in a regular, systematic way.
 Paul told Timothy:

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work (2 Tim.
 3.16-17).

 Knowing a few Bible stories or even isolated verses or passages is not enough.
-In fact, it can make us vulnerable to false teaching.
+It can make us vulnerable to false teaching.
 We all need a good understanding of God’s Word.
 We need to understand His plan, purposes, and principles for godly living.
 That requires a lifetime of faithful study.

 What About You?